-With their own V10 engine not ready for 1997, Lola had opted to use a stop-gap instead, in the form of the Ford ECA Zetec-R V8 engine.
+With their own V10 engine not ready for 1997, Lola had opted to use a stop-gap.
+Instead, they used the Ford ECA Zetec-R V8 engine.

-The 3.5 Litre power unit developed between 610 and 630 bhp, and was used by the Forti team in 1996, which saw the Italian team struggle to qualify for many races thanks to the introduction of the 107% rule for qualifying.
+The 3.5 Litre power unit developed between 610 and 630 bhp, and was used by the Forti team in 1996.
+The Italian team struggle to qualify for many races thanks to the introduction of the 107% rule in qualifying.

-Many began to doubt Lola’s competitiveness, as the only two other teams that were planning to use a V8 engine in 1997 were Minardi and Tyrrell; both of whom were struggling near the tail end of the pack.
+Many began to doubt Lola’s competitiveness, as the only two other teams using V8 engines were Minardi and Tyrrell, and both were near the tail end of the pack.

-MasterCard were hopeful of Lola’s chances in Formula 1, and they had to be as they’d created an exclusive ‘F1 Club’, which would provide members with exclusive benefits, such as newsletters, autographed photos and select team merchandise.
+MasterCard were hopeful of Lola’s chances in Formula 1, and they had to be as they’d created an exclusive ‘F1 Club’.
+This would provide members with exclusive benefits, such as newsletters, autographed photos and selective team merchandise.